l-arnold/website_recaptcha_v2/README.rst

 This module originally comes from ``website_recaptcha_reloaded`` from Tech Receptives, which itself comes from ``website_recaptcha`` from Elico Corp.

+This module has been reported to branch 14.0 from 16.0 from the above by Nomadic, Inc. (2025)

 **Table of contents**

 .. contents::